SOQCSAdmin/SOQCS/README.md

 # 2.2 How to use it? #
-<p align="justify"> Eight examples in C++ can be found in the <i>examples</i> subfolder.
+<p align="justify"> Nine examples in C++ can be found in the <i>examples</i> subfolder.
 They can be compiled with the whole library following the instructions above or typing <i>make</i> within the examples folder after compiling the library.
 Additionally, there are also versions of those same examples in Python that can be found in the same folder as Jupyter notebooks.
 </p>